cshum/raco/README.md

 Resolves a generator function.
 Accepts optional arguments and callback, or returns a promise if callback not exists.

-Yieldable callback works by supplying an additional `next` argument.
-Yielding non-yieldable value pauses the current generator.
-Until `next(err, val)` being invoked by callback, where `val` passes back to yielded value, or `throw` if `err` exists.

-Beware to handle uncaught errors.

 ```js
 var caco = require('caco')